 However it is our experience that, with few exceptions, triggers lead to violence only when the propensity to be violent also exists.

 Thus most people may get drunk without becoming violent, but some can become lethally dangerous when drunk.
 Most people watch violent media without this triggering violent behaviour, but research shows that when someone brought up in a violent household watches violent media they are more likely to act violently – because they have the propensity.

 A major factor in the development of the propensity to be violent is a lack of empathy.
 Empathy is a powerful antidote to violence.

 Babies are born with the capacity for empathy.
 However, whether this quality develops or not to become part of their make-up depends on what they learn from observing adult reactions to the pain or suffering of others.

-Therefore, ensuring that babies are cared for in a sensitive, nurturing way that develops empathy would be a huge contribution towards preventing violence.
+Therefore, ensuring babies are cared for in a sensitive, nurturing way that develops empathy would be a huge contribution to preventing violence.
 Lack of empathy is a major cause of propensity to be violent.